 At the beginning of the COVID-19 pandemic, the federal government declared a public health emergency (PHE).
-During the PHE, state agencies are required to provide health care coverage for all medical assistance programs, even if a member’s eligibility changed.
+During the PHE, state agencies were required to provide health care coverage for all medical assistance programs, even if a member’s eligibility changed.
 This is known as the continuous coverage requirement.

-What happens when Continuous Coverage ends?
+What happens when continuous coverage ends?